10 tips from the pros on how to get Superyacht CREW JOBS

 Not every superyacht will be the "right boat" for a crew member.
 Owner, captain, and crew personalities will differ from one yacht to another and finding a yacht where you "fit" may not happen immediately.
 Yacht schedules, charter or private, cruising grounds, and many other factors are important considerations.
 Finding the perfect position on a superyacht can sometimes be a long process or you might be fortunate enough to find the "right boat" quickly.

 During the interview process, be completely honest.
-If the captain is looking for a person with a gung-ho sporting stlye crew member and you don't fit, you'll end up regretting not being truthful and hurting your chances of future employment.
+If you don’t be upfront and truthful, you’ll end up regretting it and may hurt your chances of future employment.
 If possible, meet the other crew members before accepting a position.

 Captain and Mate positions are usually long term and all year round.
 Captains who get along well with an owner often remain working for the same owner for many years.
 If an owner sells a superyacht, he may decide to keep his entire crew for a new yacht.
 Meanwhile the new owner of the old yacht will be looking for a new Captain, mate and crew.

 Jobs can come up at any time and in any part of the world.
 There are cruising seasons that move, seasonally, around the world.
-New crem members try to be available in the correct location at the start and finish of these seasons.
+New crew members need to be available in the correct locations at the start and finish of these seasons.

 Most agencies and employers refer to a particular season in yachting.
 Each part of the year will be a prime yachting season somewhere in the world.
 There are several yachting hubs where prospective crew will base themselves in order to be available for upcoming positions during the prime season.